melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 * Total Cigarettes Smoked Per Trimester
 * Total Standard Drinks Per Trimester
-* A "mood" variable made up of edinburgh, fedinburgh, and anxiety scores
+* A "mood" variable made up of the women's fedinburgh, state anxiety, and trait anxiety scores

-It was pre-determined that the number of clusters would equal 4.
+It was pre-determined that the number of clusters should be 4.
 Prior to clustering, we wanted to establish a "non-exposed" group.
 Therefore, those who did not drink or smoke throughout their pregnancy were considered non-exposed and were not included in the clustering.
-The cut off for the fedinburgh depression variable is 10, and for the edinburgh and anxiety variables is 40.
+The cut off for the fedinburgh depression variable is 13, and for state and trait anxiety variables is 40.
 Those below the cut off are non-exposed (i.e not depressed).
 I included sample code for both the clusters and the visualization of varibles per cluster.
 The ggplot code is the same for both the drinking and smoking variables and per site.

 ```r
 cld.joint.fedinburgh <- cld3d(pass.US.completers.fedinburgh[pass.US.completers.fedinburgh$Exposure ==